Frequently Asked Questions (FAQs)

 DEQ will remove a property from the List of Methamphetamine-Contaminated Properties upon the receipt, review, and approval of a final cleanup report received from a certified Clandestine Laboratory Remediation Contractor demonstrating that the property has been tested and cleaned up in accordance with the Arkansas Clandestine Laboratory Remediation Standards.
 Upon approval of such a report, the report will be placed on the DEQ web site for ten (10) days, after which the report will be removed, the property removed from the contaminated property list, and all records of the property destroyed pursuant to the provisions of A.C.A.
 8-7-1404 and 8-7-1406(b).

 Properties deemed too cost prohibitive to clean up may be razed.
 A certified Clandestine Laboratory Remediation Contractor still must be used to process the required paperwork confirming the appropriate handling of all the demolition debris.
-Demolition by burning may entail the additional approval of local fire authorities, code enforcement agencies, and the DEQ Air Division.
+Demolition by burning may entail the additional approval of local fire authorities, code enforcement agencies, and the DEQ Air Office.

 No. There are currently no public funds available for the cleanup of private meth-contaminated properties.
 While meth-contaminated properties are eligible under the Arkansas Brownfield Program, these cleanups involve a transfer of the property to new ownership and redevelopment in a manner beneficial to the local community, and the typical meth cleanup would not qualify as a brownfield site.